RocheAnneDq/RocheAnneDq/README.md

 - 🤔 I’m looking for help with ...
 Someone who's willing to do so
 - 💬 Ask me about ... strength and ability
 - 📫 How to reach me: ... thru my email
 - ⚡ Fun fact: ...
-I have lots of plan to do, but sleeping is my number 1.
+I have a lot of plans to do, but sleeping is my number 1.
 -->